Overview

 There is a 99.81% probability that, in the population, the average of group A is larger in 4 to 8 points compared to the average of group B.

-There is a 90% probability that, in the population, the average of group A is larger in 5.66 to 7.37 points compared to the average of group A.
+There is a 90% probability that, in the population, the average of group A is larger in 5.66 to 7.37 points compared to the average of group B.

 We found a statistically significant results suggesting that in the population the average score of group A is larger compared to group B (t(149) = -5.36, p<.001).